xdrip/xdrip_docs/docs/use/mainUI.md

 <img src="../images/UI-Treat10.png" style="zoom:75%;" />

 Note that if you touch a blood test and edit it you can also convert it to a calibration using Calibrate.
+This is possible if you didn't select `Never use them` in [Advanced Calibrations](../../calibrate/advancedcal).

 <img src="../images/UI-Treat11.png" style="zoom:75%;" />